If you are arrested for DUI in California, you will face two separate legal proceedings:

 - testify on your own behalf.

-In order to schedule your DMV DUI hearing, you must contact your local DMV driver safety branch office, which is where your hearing will be held.
+To schedule your DMV DUI hearing, you must contact your local DMV driver safety branch office, where your hearing will be held.
 These offices are different from the “traditional” DMV field offices where you go to obtain a license or register your vehicle.

-If you hire a private DUI defense attorney to represent you in your court case, he/she will likely request and schedule your DMV DUI hearing for you, provided that you retain his / her services within that 10-day timeframe.
-He or she may also appear on your behalf, in which case you do not need to attend if you are not going to testify.
+If you hire a private DUI defense attorney to represent you in your court case, they will likely request and schedule your DMV DUI hearing for you provided that you retain their services within that 10-day timeframe.
+They may also appear on your behalf, in which case you do not need to attend as long as you will not testify.

 - decide to suspend your driver’s license based on the alleged DUI (known as “sustaining the action”), or